SOP-MINI/sop-site/content/sop1/lab/l1/example2.en.md

 In this task, you will write a program that helps you scan a directory by scanning the files in it.
-Your program should receive a list of directories in its arguments and those directories will be scanned.
+Your program should receive a list of directories as its arguments and those directories will be scanned.
 As a result we want to get the list of all the files with its size which are in scanned directories.

 Flag `-p` is used to provide each directory path.
-Flag `-d` means depth of scanning as the scanning process is limited to some depth of sub-directory search.
+Flag `-d` means depth of scanning as the scanning process is limited to some depth of subdirectory search.
 Depth equal to 1 will only scan the current directory, depth equal 2 will scan the current directory and its immediate children and so on.
-During scanning you should skip symlinks.
+During the scanning you should skip symlinks.
 Flag `-e` is optional and when provided, the program should skip during scanning all the files with the extension other than given with this flag.
 If the `-o` option is provided and the environment variable